virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onBeforeResetNodePassword

-The event is bound to resetting a container default user password (executed at the Virtuozzo PaaS dashboard for `vds` nodeGroup via the **Reset password** button or via API methods ResetNodePassword, ResetNodePasswordByID, ResetNodePasswordByGroup) and is triggered before it.
+The event is bound to resetting a container default user password (executed at the Virtuozzo Application Platform dashboard for `vds` nodeGroup via the **Reset password** button or via API methods ResetNodePassword, ResetNodePasswordByID, ResetNodePasswordByGroup) and is triggered before it.

 **Event Placeholders:**